Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 ♥ Hi Undyne!
 Can we talk?Yo your one hot hotbaby

-- It starts with Alphys taking you to her favorite place (a garbage dump) and being completely unable to manage small talk (the best she can do is asking if you like anime).
+- The date starts with Alphys taking you to her favorite place (a garbage dump) and being completely unable to manage small talk (the best she can do is asking if you like anime).

 - You can help Alphys overcome her fear of talking to Undyne by roleplaying with her.
 You can either pick realistic responses... or pick answers that sound like a bad internet roleplay.
 Complete with misspellings and poor grammar.
 The best part is that after the two choices, she gets wayyyyy too into it and begins shrieking and hollering her answers, which manages to alert Undyne to her position.